aquasecurity/kube-hunter/README.md

 To specify a specific CIDR to scan, use the `--cidr` option.
 Example:
 `kube-hunter --cidr 192.168.0.0/24`

+4. **Quick scanning**

+To limit subnet scanning to a `/24` CIDR, use the `--quick` option.
+This option only applies when running as a Pod in Azure.

 ### Active Hunting

 Active hunting is an option in which kube-hunter will exploit vulnerabilities it finds, to explore for further vulnerabilities.